flowpoint/vim_plugins/readme.md

-# nvim autocomplete plugin in <100 loc python
+# nvim autocomplete python plugin in <100 loc

-only contains the boilerplate  so it llm inference can be easily added/customized the actual llm completions can be freely added as a simple python function
+only contains the boilerplate  so llm inference can be easily added/customized

+the actual llm completions can be freely added with a simple python function

-it uses pynvim, neovims buildin menuone/popupmenu, completefunc, and preview window
+it uses pynvim, neovims builtin menuone/popupmenu, completefunc, and preview window

-test it out locally:
+### test it out locally:

 ```
 python -m venv venv